brainboxdotcc/retro-rocket/docpages/basic-language-reference/libraries/09_INDEX.md

 \page libraries Libraries

-System libraries are collections of procedures and functions that can be included into any BASIC program by means of the \ref LIBRARY statement.
+System libraries are collections of procedures and functions that can be included in any BASIC program by means of the \ref LIBRARY statement.

+Each library groups related functionality into a common set, allowing programs to extend their capabilities without redefining standard routines.

-Each contains various functions grouped into common sets.
-To view the details of each, click its link in the navigation on the wiki
+To view details of each library, see its dedicated page in the navigation.

+---

+### Available Libraries

-- \subpage ansi
+* \subpage ansi
-- \subpage mouse
+* \subpage mouse